JSTOR Website & Technical Support

 JSTOR's Terms & Conditions have been updated.
 Section 3.3 includes a definition of Open Access and section 4.4 states that any Creative Commons license has precedence over JSTOR's Terms & Conditions.
 Each Open Access title is available under one of six Creative Commons licenses, and the license type is shown at the bottom of each Open Access book and chapter page.

 At JSTOR, we make every effort to avoid selling ebooks that are available on an Open Access basis elsewhere.
-In the event that we discover that a book we sell is freely available on another site, we immediately stop selling it, remove it from DDA and EBA profiles, and issue a credit to any library that purchased the book within the previous 60 days.
+In the event that we discover that a book we sell is freely available on another site, we immediately stop selling it, remove it from EBA profiles, and issue a credit to any library that purchased the book within the previous 30 days.
 The timeframe for credits is slightly different for ebooks acquired through Evidence-Based Acquisition; we will issue a credit for any titles selected during the May 15-June 15 EBA selection period that subsequently move to Open Access by July 31.
 We automatically issue the credit and send the library an email notification that includes the title and credit information, and OCLC delivers a delete MARC record for the title.

 If the publisher decides to offer the title on an Open Access basis on JSTOR, OCLC will deliver a new MARC record for it in the Open Access collection.
 We encourage all our participating libraries to make JSTOR’s Open Access ebook collection discoverable to their patrons using the free OCLC MARC records or by activating the collection in their discovery service; please see the instructions listed above.
 Once you set this up, you will automatically receive updates as new titles are added to the Open Access collection.